 Bajirao I was also called as Thorale Bajirao.
 But he also had his nickname, which was Rao.
 Most people used to call him by this nickname.

-Bajirao is called Rana Mard in the Marathi, it means Man of Battlefield or Man of Warfare.
+Bajirao is called Rana Mard in Marathi, it means Man of Battlefield or Man of Warfare.

-In his time, he was built a finest cavalry in India.
+In his time, he built the finest cavalry in India.
 Among his rivals, not a single one was as capable, well-trained, and disciplined as his cavalry.

 Peshwa Bajirao Sword